Open source hardware universal balancing charger.

 Coil oscillation frequency is roughly set by coil inductance and parallel capacitor value.
 And frequency also changes slightly depending of the target metal properties.
 The ferromagnetic metal target objects decrease free oscillation frequency and non-magnetic metals increase oscillation frequency.
 So it is even possible to discriminate between targets with this method, and this function is included in latest firmware.

 Oscillation maximum voltage is also dependent of the C1 value.
-Capacitor C1 is chosen so that voltage at the coil never exceeds about 150v, the MOSFETs rated voltage.
+Capacitor C1 is chosen so that voltage at the coil never exceeds about 150V, the MOSFETs rated voltage.
 Mosfet I use in latest working rig is IRLI630.
-Most logic level drive and 150V mosfets should work.
-Mosfet avalanche must be avoided, it is possibly not very stable woking region.
-Higher voltage mosfets have always larger on-state resistance which in turn limits maximum current for given supply voltage.
-It is reasonable to choose 200V maximum voltage mosfet transistor, if supply voltage is 4,8V from 4 NiMH cells.
+Most logic level drive and 150V MOSFETs should work.
+MOSFET avalanche must be avoided, it is possibly not very stable working region.
+Higher voltage MOSFETSs have always larger on-state resistance which in turn limits maximum current for given supply voltage.
+Therefore it is reasonable to choose MOSFET transistor with 200V maximum voltage, if supply voltage is 4,8V (taken from 4 NiMH cells).

 Figure 2.
 Search coil one pulse voltage.